TosbackCgusBridge-Bot/CGUs-versions/Oodle/Privacy Policy.md

 *   Add my listings to a Facebook Page
 *   Get Marketplace on your Phone

-© Copyright 2013 Oodle, Inc. All rights reserved.
+© Copyright 2013 California Voices, Inc. All rights reserved.